gies74/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

-download puzzle input and instantiate a typescript code file
+Typescript code to retrieve daily puzzle input and instantiate a fresh typescript code file

 requirements:
 - Latest VSCode and Node installed